 User-generated content | Customers who love your brand and have an online presence | Create and post positive content that features your brand | Social media, sometimes on their blogs |

-Now, let’s review each type of word-of-mouth marketing channel.
+Now, let’s review examples of each type of word-of-mouth marketing channel.

 1. Referral programs (Refer-a-friend programs)